kmfdm303/FrontEndExampleProject/README.md

 </body>
 </html>
 ```

 When you save your changes, livereload will automatically cause your browser to refresh with the changes.
 Your font should be arial at this point based on normalize.css.
 We are starting to see a problem here.
 Every time we add a new css file we have to change the index.html file.
 If we have dozens of html files, we have to change each one.
-What we are going to do is concatenate each of the css files in to 1 file called style.css.
+What we are going to do is concatenate each of the css files in to a single file called style.css.
 This is an optimization that will help our page load faster because the browser doesn't have to open a connection and download several different files, it will only do it once.
 It will help us in the future too when we minify our code for the release task, but more on that later.

 We are going to install concat via npm.

 ```
 npm install grunt-contrib-concat --save-dev
 ```
 and then modify to gruntfile.js to concat all of the files in the build/css directory.
 We will switch the normalize.css to copy over to the build directory.
 We are also going to create a custom process which will add a header before each of the css files so that while we are debugging our code, we can easily see which file we need to change.
 We are also going to add a new directory for some future planing.
 We are going to add a src/css directory so that if we end up with any css files, they will be included in the concat process.

 ######gruntfile.js
 ```javascript
 /* jshint node: true */